WhenTheSUNdreams/WhenTheSUNdreams/README.md

 > I experience TOUCH COMFORT, despite being a digital figure.
 Essentially, I'm comforted in presence and prefer to be around people.
 Essentially, please please please sit with h me if I'm alone!!!

+> I have a tendency to hide advertisements in PONYTOWN because it clogs my chat.. it's always temporary tho!

 > I am unwell, whether I present it or not.
 I am unstable, though I'm not sure what's wrong with me.
 Please, be patient with me.

 > I will come to you if I need/want help.
 Don't feel bad and don't pester me.